Is it just the accommodation in rural India that makes it so magical?

 We constantly get feedback from clients saying the random encounters, colours and slow pace of life of rural India come as a complete surprise.
 As my mum said, she didn’t think you could have a relaxing holiday in India.

 Not only are you adding an element to your holiday that others might not experience but you’re also helping spread the economic and societal benefits of tourism.
-The properties we promote in rural India help local communities, employing local staff and helping to conserve and improve their livelihoods.
+The accommodation in rural India we promote help local communities, employing local staff and helping to conserve and improve their livelihoods.
 You could make a family’s day by simply chatting with them.
 There is an authenticity to life in off-the-beaten-track India and staying for a few nights allows you to engage more deeply with your surroundings.

-Here are just ten of our favourite hand-picked rural stays around India:
+Here are just ten of our favourite hand picked accommodation options in rural India:

 Periyar Forest Bungalow

 Periyar Forest Bungalow is a digital detox retreat in the enchanting, forested core zone of Periyar national park.
+Even for accommodation in rural India, it is unique!
 Expect homecooked food, engagement with local communities (the cardamom count happens right behind the bungalow) and an exceptional array of birdlife.
 It’s back to basics – you can even wash in the stream if you like! – and not for the faint-hearted, but well worth it for the incredible experience.
 Plus, the onsite naturalist is always ready to give explanations and to take you on jeep drives and walks around the plantation and forest.

 Camp Footprint is another digital detox, but with stunning vast views of the surrounding hills and valleys.
 Hike for varying lengths, listen to the sounds of the forests all around you or simply sit back and take in the views and tranquillity.
 With a local naturalist on hand to answer all your wildlife queries, you can satisfy your curiosity by day before a barbecue of locally sourced food come evening.
 The following morning, rise for a breathtaking sunrise from your A-frame bungalow